Youhannan Semaan Issayi: Education

 (Modern Assyrian), Persian, Arabic, English, French, Italian, Latin, and Kurdish.

 Priesthood life

 He was ordained as a priest in 1940 and elevated to the rank of Archbishop on October 22, 1967.
-His excellency Metropolitan Mar Youhannan Semaan Issayi for more than half-century dedicated his life and earnestly served the Assyro-Chaldean Catholic Congregation at Tehran, Hamadan, Kermanshah, Qazvin, and Sanandaj.
+Issayi served the Assyro-Chaldean Catholic Congregation at Tehran, Hamadan, Kermanshah, Qazvin, and Sanandaj for almost 50 years.
 He supervised several construction projects of the churches, schools, and other charity institutions affiliated to the Assyro-Chaldean Catholic Church at Tehran Diocese.

 Writer and translator

 Translation of Eastern Rite Mass book from Aramaic into Modern Colloquial Syriac.
 A writer of extensively religious or Historic issues in modern Assyrian including an unpublished comprehensive Syriac Dictionary.
 The writer of different religious books for Assyro-Chaldean students from elementary to high school levels.
 Mar Youhannan was editor of the church's periodicals named Marga and Payam published in Persian and modern Assyro-Chaldean.
 Mar Youhannan published a poetry book devoted to the Virgin Mary and besides of his clergy services, he was a professor of Aramaic and Assyrian language.